 Download species observation data

 The first step is acquiring observation data, or presence data, for your species of interest.
 In this section, you'll download data from the Global Biodiversity Information Facility (GBIF), which combines observation data from multiple sources for scientific use.
-Then, you'll add the badger observation data to ArcGIS Pro and ensure that the data types are correct for the types of analysis you want to perform.
+Then, you'll explore the observation points in ArcGIS Pro to ensure that the license and data types are correct for the types of analysis you want to perform.
+You'll also check for duplicate data to prevent overrepresentation in your analysis.

 Set up your ArcGIS project

 First, you'll set up the ArcGIS Pro project where you'll be working with the data.
-You'll add a layer showing the national boundary of Spain to use for clipping data later in the tutorial.
+Then, you'll add two items from ArcGIS Living Atlas.
+The first is a custom geoprocessing tool, the Download Species Occurrence Points tool, which will allow you to download species points for a selected area of interest from GBIF directly to your ArcGIS Pro project.
+The second is a layer showing the national boundary of Spain, which you'll use to clip data later in the tutorial.

 1. Start ArcGIS Pro.
 If prompted, sign in using your licensed ArcGIS organizational account.